-Chronological overview of the development of English literature in England from the early medieval period through the civil war (mid17th century).
-Lecture and discussion on such authors as Chaucer, Shakespeare, John Donne, Ben Jonson, and more.
-One student report and one research paper.
+Chronological overview of the development of English literature in England from the early medieval period through the mid-17th century.
+Lecture and discussion on such authors as Chaucer, Shakespeare, Marlowe, Donne, Jonson, and more.
 Prerequisite: Writing 101.
 3 Credits.

 English 221.
 English Literature Survey II.